zowe/docs-site/docs/extend/extend-apiml/websocket.md

 ## Architecture

-In WebSocket routing, the API ML Gateway acts as both a WebSocket server for the client requesting this connection and as a WebSocket client.
+In WebSocket routing, the API ML Gateway acts as both a WebSocket server for the client requesting this connection, and as a WebSocket client.

 Client (i.e. web browser) <-> Gateway (WebSocket Server) - Gateway (WebSocket Client) <-> Service's WebSocket Server